Information Services > Getting Started > Faculty

 Below you will find some of the most commonly used technology resources that are available to faculty at DePaul.
-For a printable guide to technology resources for DePaul employees, download the Employee Tech Guide.

 Please keep in mind that some services cannot be accessed until Human Resources finishes processing your new hire paperwork.
 For information about hiring procedures, please contact Human Resources at 312-362-8500 or Ext.
 2-8500.